 - play dominoes.

-From the experience of past years, I also decided that I no longer want to buy a bunch of small gifts for my child or my husband.
-It was too much for the kid, considering that his family again poured gifts on him for Christmas!
-As a result, all these things then roll around, although last year I tried my best to make gifts as useful as possible at least in the Advent calendar: brushes, paints, stamps, developing puzzles.
+From the experience of past years, I also decided that I no longer want to buy a bunch of small gifts for either my child or my husband.
+For the kid, it was generally too much, considering that at Christmas his relatives again filled up with gifts!
+As a result, all these things are then lying around, although last year I tried my best to make at least the gifts on the Advent calendar as useful as possible: brushes, paints, stamps, developing puzzles.

-This year, I decided to dilute useful trinkets with surprises like cinema or theater tickets, trips to the skating rink or the Christmas market, joint movie nights with popcorn, evenings of watching filmstrips and old photos, or friendly baking of sweet buns.
+This year, I decided to spice up the useful trinkets with surprises like movie or theater tickets, trips to the ice rink or the Christmas market, movie nights with popcorn together, filmstrips and old photo nights, or sweet bun baking together.

 And now more about the appearance.

-1. For this calendar, you need to clearly prepare in advance in order to buy and eat such an amount of canned food :-) Photos from here (in the same place you will find detailed instructions for creating such a jar calendar for December): adventskalender-basteln.me
+1. For this calendar, you need to clearly prepare in advance in order to buy and eat so many canned goods :-) Photos from here (you will also find there detailed instructions to create such a jar calendar for December): adventskalender-basteln.me

-2. If you have beautiful corner with a randomly free shop :-), you can dump beautifully designed gifts with such a decorative slide.
+2. If you have nice corner with a randomly free bench :-), you can dump beautifully decorated gifts with such a decorative slide.
 Photos from here: www.thewhitecompany.com

-3. If these are small gifts, tasks or wishes, they can be hidden in such stars made of craft paper, stitched on sewing machine...
-Photos from here: 6thstreetdesignschool.blogspot.de By the way, the next number is a link to a master class on how to different elements thus.
+3. If these are small gifts, tasks or wishes, they can be hidden in such craft paper stars stitched on sewing machine.
+Photos from here: 6thstreetdesignschool.blogspot.de By the way, the next number is a link to a master class on how to make different elements Thus.

 4. Master class on making such a calendar at the link: adventskalender-basteln.me

-5. Please note that the gifts are attached to the rings here.
-The rug itself is clearly created specifically for Advent, because numbers are embroidered on it and these same rings are sewn.
+5. Please note that here the gifts are attached to the rings.
+The rug itself is clearly created specifically for Advent, because numbers are embroidered on it and these same rings are sewn on.
 Photos from here: hverdags-lux.blogspot.de

-6. White Christmas ...
-Take a closer look at the photograph.
-Here is clearly an example of gifts of an intellectual and bodily kind :-) For example, paper tubes in the upper right corner are obviously tasks or some kind of invitation tickets.
+6. White Christmas...
+Look at the photo.
+Here is clearly an example of gifts of an intellectual and bodily nature :-) For example, paper tubes in the upper right corner are clearly tasks or some kind of invitation tickets.
 Photos from here: agiftwrappedlife.blogspot.de

-8. Calendar in the form of a Christmas tree made of plump envelopes.
+8. Calendar in the shape of a Christmas tree from plump envelopes.
 Photos from here: twoellie.com

-9. This example is a repeat from last year from the blog of a German girl Valentina.
-She came up with such an interesting design: she tied a basket to a paper lamp from Ikea, put a monkey in it, and instead of sandbags her balloon received many multi-colored bags with small gifts.
-The numbers written on the stars are exactly the days from December 1 to December 24, in order to know exactly on which day a particular bag can be opened.
+9. This example is a repeat from last year from the blog of the German girl Valentina.
+She came up with such an interesting design: she tied a basket to a paper lamp from Ikea, put a monkey in it, and instead of sandbags she balloon received a lot of colorful bags with small gifts.
+The numbers written on the stars are just the days from December 1 to December 24, in order to know exactly on which day this or that bag can be opened.

 raumdinge.blogspot.de